 - 1. Set the environment variable PATH to include the path that contains OCI.DLL, if it is not already set. - Restart any open command prompt windows. - 2.
-Optional Oracle configuration files such as the snames ora, sqlnet ora or oraccess xml can be placed in the network admin subdirectory of the Oracle Database software installation.
+Optional Oracle configuration files such as the theorem of oracle or oraccess.xml can be placed in the network admin subdirectory of the Oracle Database software installation.